Schools announce closures, reopenings following Hurricane Francine

 West Feliciana Parish Schools

-Wilkinson County Public Schools
+Wilkinson County, Miss., Public Schools

 Zachary Community School District